bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 1: 00:19:25

 Well, I don't know.
-I mean, it's just he's the author, so it doesn't mean that he came up
+I mean, it's just he's the author, so it doesn't mean that he came up with it.

-Speaker 0: 00:19:29
+Speaker 0: 00:19:30

-with it.
 It was a joke, but maybe it's a kind of a sensitive joke at this point in time.
 Sure, go on.
 Because there is a problem.